Aranka Siegal: Early life

-Aranka Meizlik was born to Meyer and Rise Meizlik in Beregszász, Czechoslovakia (present-day Berehove, Ukraine).
+Aranka Meizlik was born to Meyer and Rise Meizlik in Berehovo, Czechoslovakia (present-day Berehove, Ukraine).
 Her mother's maiden surname was "Rosner", which she changed to Meizlik after her first marriage to Meyer Meizlik, and later to Davidowitz after her second marriage to Ignac Davidowitz.
 Siegal's father, Meyer Meizlik, died when she was nine months of age.
 While Siegal was still an infant, her mother remarried to Ignac Davidowitz.
 Siegal was the fifth child of seven children (Lili, Rózsi, Etus, Iboya, Aranka (Siegal), Sándor, and Joli; her four older sisters, herself, a younger half-brother, and a younger half-sister, respectively).

 Growing up, Siegal would often spend her summers visiting her grandmother, Babi (born Fage Rosner), in Komjáti, a small farming community in the Carpathian Mountains.
 Most of Siegal's family were relatively conservative with their religious practices, keeping up with many of the Jewish customs and traditions.
 Siegal's grandmother, however, lived a strict orthodox life.

 Sent to Auschwitz concentration camp in 1944, she was separated from her family and was only with her elder sister, Iboya.
 They were sent to work in Christiansted's kitchen and left for the walk to Bergen-Belsen concentration camp.
 In April 1945, she and her sister were liberated by Field Marshal Montgomery's 21st Army and taken to Sweden by the Swedish Red Cross.
 They immigrated to the United States in 1948.